 Most users are aware of virtual reality (VR) within an entertainment context.
 Computer and mobile game developers, for example, invest many resources into VR technologies to create VR glasses and games.
-At the same time, a growing number of smartphones enable augmented reality (AR) content – melting the real world with the digital realm.
+In recent years, more and more apps have also come onto the market that not only have augmented reality (AR) as a fun concept, but also use the technology for practical purposes.
+For example, a real environment is mixed with digital input so that the interior design of an apartment can be planned out, or clothing can be tried on virtually.
 The World Wide Web is following these trends.
 The fault-ridden WebVR technology has now been replaced by WebXR technology which displays VR and AR content in browsers.

 Users can already view specially programmed websites in three dimensions using VR glasses.
 Much like navigating a room, they can move between menu options and content.
 The technology holds much promise for the future of e-commerce allowing online shops to replicate the in-store experience online.
 Those who own VR glasses can already test WebXR by Mozilla.

-Chatbots are rarely intrusive, but are usually operated via small interactive elements.
+Chatbots are rarely intrusive but are usually operated via small interactive elements.
 The user, therefore, gets the impression that they are being contacted in real-time by an employee of the web service.
-In most cases, the user is able to respond to the request without leaving the website.
+In most cases, the user can respond to the request without leaving the website.
 The distrust of AI-controlled dialog partners has probably subsided somewhat since the success of Siri, Alexa, Cortana, etc. In most cases, however, chatbots are (still) nothing more than search bars that react more dynamically to search queries.
-It will be interesting to see how chatbots develop in 2020.
+It will be interesting to see how chatbots develop in 2021.

-One major trend that’s not only apparent on the web but the entire software sector is the dark mode.
+One major trend that’s not only apparent on the web but the entire software sector is dark mode.
 A growing number of users appreciate an alternative to bright displays.
-When surrounding lights are low, bright interfaces can be particularly disruptive.
-Although many apps and programs can already be configured in dark mode, most websites are still configured for bright mode.
+For example, operating systems like Windows offer a dark mode, and it’s also possible to enable dark mode in browsers like Google Chrome.
+Bright interfaces are especially distracting in low lighting situations.
+Although many apps and programs can be switched to dark mode, most websites are still configured for bright mode, which isn’t necessary.

 Web design trends: a path to success

-Modern web design techniques provide an opportunity for web designers to create elegant sites that users enjoy browsing and engaging with.
-But it’s important to remember that trends do change and new technologies continue to being rapidly developed.
+Modern web design offers an opportunity for web designers to create elegant sites that users enjoy browsing and engaging with.
+But it’s important to remember that trends do change, and new technologies continue to be rapidly developed.
 At the same time, the future user should always be at the center of a good design strategy.
 Designs should match the user group and auto-adjust their content accordingly.

-If you’re building your own website or would like to update your existing site you can take inspiration from the 2020 web design trends – preparing your website for the requirements and expectations of tomorrow.
+If you’re building your own website or would like to update your existing site, you can take inspiration from the web design trends in 2021 – preparing your website for the requirements and expectations of tomorrow.